MD2Korg/software.md2k.org/content/howto/mPerf/pg-phone.md

 - Wear the wrist sensors and carry the smartphone with you.
 - Every 2-3 hours, check to confirm the phone is collecting data.
-- Try to achieve an average of at least 8 hours of data collection each day.
+- Try to wear the sensors during all waking hours, except when there is risk of the sensors getting wet.
 - Complete surveys on the phone when prompted.
 - Charge phone and wrist sensors every night.